About

 Aims of the Sheffield Animal Studies Research Centre (ShARC)

-The Centre is led by our four directors: Professor Robert McKay, Dr John Miller (English), Professor Alasdair Cochrane (Politics) and Dr Eva Haifa Giraud (Digital Media & Society).
+The Centre is led by our three directors: Professor Robert McKay (English), Professor Alasdair Cochrane (Political Theory and Ethics) and Dr Eva Haifa Giraud (Digital Media & Society).

 Further aims and objectives